Signs of the Last Days: Arrogance

 Paul wrote that people grope about in their search for God.
 (Acts 17:27) Spiritually blind people fall all over themselves and unseen obstacles in their pursuit of reality and truth.

 We cannot find God on our own, but, if we seek him, he promises that we will find him.
-He makes sure of that!
+He will make sure of that!

 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 Matthew 7:7-8 (NASB)